Scales of Justice

 Roman It’s Way Across Eurasia

 Opium production for medicinal and recreational purposes rose to an all-time high when the British East India Company monopolized the opium trade between the late 18th and the 19th Centuries.
 Great Britain obtained their opium from India and smuggled it into or sold it in markets across Asia, Europe and the United States.
 Charters from the East India Company recorded sales comparisons, with one thousand chests of opium sold in 1767 and up to ten times that amount sold per year in the 1820s.
-While the scales featured in this post would not have taken a central role in the wholesale trade of opium, smaller amounts were often measured using both the steelyard and the standard balance beam scale, earning both the Lao scales and weights the opium prefix.
+While the scales featured in this post would not have taken a central role in the wholesale trade of opium, smaller amounts were often measured using both the scales in this post and the standard balance beam scale, earning both the Lao scales and weights the opium prefix.
 Although the importance and popularity of opium in the West declined in the early 20th Century, it is still often associated with these scales.

 A Balancing Act